mind-beep/AI-Ready-Apps/README.md

 # AI-Ready-Apps
 The detailed list of instructions to make a production ready application by just listing a few prompts

-# AI-Ready-Apps
-The detailed list of instructions to make a production ready application by just listing a few prompts

 First Create an account for using Cursor

 Step # 1 [First Install Node in your Computer]